Did you know that teddy bears have to meet federal health and safety standards, but guns don’t? Learn more, and download the poster now!

 - Thanks to the political clout of the gun lobby, firearms escaped safety regulation in the 1970s when the U.S. Congress created the major product safety agencies.
 This unique exemption has allowed gunmakers to innovate for lethality rather than safety.
 As a result, today’s gun industry thrives on developing, manufacturing, and marketing highly militarized firearms including high-capacity pistols, assault weapons, and 50 caliber sniper rifles.

-- Guns kill more than 33,000 Americans every year.
+- Guns killed more than 45,000 Americans in 2020.
 We can stop this epidemic of gun violence: regulate firearms to reduce death and injury and protect public health, just as we do for all other consumer products.

 Did you know that states with higher rates of gun ownership and weaker gun laws lead the nation in gun deaths, while states with lower rates of gun ownership and tougher gun laws have the lowest rates of gun death?
-In 2014, the five states with the highest per capita gun death rates were Alaska, Louisiana, Mississippi, Alabama, and Montana.
-In contrast, ranking last in the nation for gun death were Hawaii, followed by Rhode Island, Massachusetts, New York, and Connecticut.
+In 2020, the states with the five highest per capita gun death rates were Mississippi, Wyoming, Louisiana, Alaska, Missouri, and Alabama.
+In contrast, ranking last in the nation for gun death was Hawaii, followed by Massachusetts, New Jersey, Rhode Island, and New York.
 Learn more.

-Did you know that household gun ownership in the United States has plummeted since the 1970s?
-In 1977, 54 percent of American households had a gun in them.
-By 2014, this percentage had dropped to 32 percent.
+Did you know that household gun ownership in the United States has sharply decreased since the 1970s?
+In 1977, 50 percent of American households had a gun in them.
+By 2018, this percentage had dropped to 34 percent.
 Learn more.

 Did you know that in the wake of declining gun ownership, the gun industry has focused on the development and marketing of military style firearms to appeal to a shrinking core market of white males?
 Learn more.

 Did you know that most gun deaths are suicides, not homicides?
-Of the more than 33,000 gun deaths that occurred in 2013, 21,175 were suicides.
-The success of any suicide attempt depends primarily on the lethality of the means employed – and guns are the most lethal means available.
+Of the 45,222 gun deaths that occurred in 2020, 24,292 were suicides.
+The completion of any suicide attempt depends primarily on the lethality of the means employed – and guns are the most lethal means available.
 Learn more.

-Did you know that homicide, usually involving a gun, is the leading cause of death for black teens and young adults ages 15 to 34?
+Did you know that homicide, nine times out of 10 involving a gun, is the leading cause of death for black teens and young adults ages 15 to 24?
 Learn more.

-Did you know that 93 percent of murder-suicides involve a gun, almost always involve a male killing his spouse or family, and four out of five times occur in the home?
+Did you know that nine out of 10 murder-suicides involve a gun, almost always involve a male killing his spouse or family, and four out of five times occur in the home?
 Learn more.